 - Visit our office: Town Hall, Town Hall Square, Leicester, LE1 9BG, (Monday to Friday between 9am and 4pm).

-Please note that the enquiries phone line is closed daily from 12pm to 1pm, Monday to Friday for face-to-face enquiries.
+Please note that the ceremony enquiries section is closed daily from 12pm to 2pm, Monday to Friday for face-to-face enquiries.

 How much will it cost?